 There are plenty of free Excel templates online.
 Just google for ‘business plan templates Excel’ or similar phrases.

 I cannot stress enough how important this is for your success.
-Many business fail in their first two years because the owners just don’t know what to charge for their products or services.
+Many drone businesses (in fact, any type of business) fail in their first two years because the owners just don’t know what to charge for their products or services.
 Set the right price at the start.